LogtalkDotOrg/logtalk.org/_pages/learning.md

 [Learn X in Y minutes Where X=Logtalk](https://learnxinyminutes.com/docs/logtalk/)

 Note that the Logtalk distribution includes both HTML versions of the user manual, the reference manual, and the APIs documentation.
 It can also be browsed at:

 [Logtalk documentation resources](documentation.html)

 The Logtalk distribution also includes a large number of well documented programming examples that introduce most of the language features.
+The examples included are fully documented with source code comments and sample
-The examples included are fully documented with source code comments and sample goals:
+goals:

 [Programming examples](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples)
 (described [here](https://github.com/LogtalkDotOrg/logtalk3/blob/master/examples/NOTES.md)).

-All examples include a `loader.lgt` file that loads the example and any dependencies, a `NOTES.md` file with a description of the example, and a `SCRIPT.txt` file with sample queries for you to try.
+All examples include a `loader.lgt` file that loads the example and any dependencies, a `NOTES.md` file with a description of the example, and a `SCRIPT.txt` file with sample queries (including how to load the example) for you to try.
 Most examples also include a `tests.lgt` file with unit tests and a `tester.lgt` loader file to run them.
 Being programming examples, it is expected that you run them side-by-side with the source code open in your [favorite editor](https://github.com/LogtalkDotOrg/logtalk3/tree/master/coding).
-Follows a suggested order for playing with the examples:

 [Learning and development tools](tools.html)